-In this activity, we have suggested specific ways to record observations and interactions among the components of the Earth system and ways to discuss them, but you may come up with ways that are more appropriate for your own situation.
+This activity includes suggestions of specific ways to record observations and interactions among the components of the Earth system and ways to discuss them, but you may come up with strategies that are more appropriate for your own situation.
 For example, you may want to have the students work in teams to make observations and record them.
 You may decide to have a regular time each day when you return to this activity, asking for an observation and then discussing the interactions it illustrates.
 Or, you may organize some of this work as homework, having students observe natural events near their homes.
-There are many ways you can modify this activity and continue to focus students' attention on the natural world and the Earth system interactions that are occuring.
+There are many good ways to modify this activity and continue to focus students' attention on the natural world and the Earth system interactions going on there.